openpgpjs/openpgpjs/README.md

 #### Encrypt and decrypt *Uint8Array* data with a password

-This is encryption/decryption method will use AES-256 by default.
+Encryption will use AES-256 by default.
+Decryption will use whatever was used when encrypting, as such information is readably stored in the encrypted message.

 ```js
 var options, encrypted;